matthew-brett/barts-setup/barts_setup.md

         * USB-A to IPHONE 8 lightning connector.
         * USB-A to IPHONE 12 lightning connector.
         * If OPTIONAL ETHERNET configuration:
-            * Ethernet cable from USB-C HUB to Apple Ether
+            * Apple Ethernet adapter plugged into MACBOOK USB, and an Ethernet cable from USB-C HUB to Apple Ethernet adapter.
 * IPHONE 8:
     * USB-C HUB USB-A to IPHONE 8 lightning connector.
 * IPHONE 12: